Home » News » What is Emergency First Aid at Work (EFAW)?

 What is Emergency First Aid at Work (EFAW)?

-The decision about what arrangements are needed will be informed by the first aid needs assessment.
-Which takes into account the specific circumstances within the workplace.
+The decision about what training arrangements are appropriate for a given business will be determined by the first aid needs assessment.

 First Aid at Work (FAW) training covers the full Emergency First Aid at Work (EFAW) and includes how to deal with minor injuries like cuts and bruises.